 1 Sitio(s) de ejecución

-Maria Sh., born in 1925: "Sara, a friend of mine, went into hiding in Bershad.
+Anastasia M., born in 1925: "Sara, a friend of mine, went into hiding in Bershad.
 It was on Romanian territory.
 Sara’s two sisters were hidden in a chicken coop.
 The owner found them and made them go to Bershad.
 The family was put together in the Jewish ghetto.
 The Jews were forced to work, but they weren’t killed."
-(Witness n°1224, interviewed in Sobolivka, on May 31, 2011)
+(Witness n°2766, interviewed in Floryne, on August 29, 2020)

 « During the temporary occupation of Bershad, the German and Romanian invaders established a ghetto, a Jewish camp, in which they gathered all the Jews brought in from other regions, such as Bukovina, Chernivtsi regions, Romania, and Bessarabia.
 Moreover, Jews who managed to escape from the executions conducted in different Ukrainian villages and towns came to the Bershad ghetto seeking refuge.
 As a result of the poverty, cold, lack of food and constant beatings in the ghetto, the inmates were contaminated by epidemics that caused death of circa.
 200-300 people per day.